loicdescotte/loicdescotte.github.io/_posts/2017-04-12-binding-scalajs.md

 Using a simple `if` in items rendering, we can bind a filter to the search box value.

-Now we need to ba able to add new components.
-When the UI becomes more complex, it's better to split it into several sub-components.
-So we will create a distinct add component.
+Now we would like to be able to add new components.
+When the UI becomes more complex, it's better to split it into several sub-components, so we will create a distinct add component :

 ```scala
 @dom def add(items: Vars[String]) = {